Home Articles ITI Courses: After 10th and 12th, Duration and Fees, Eligibility, Admission, Top Colleges and Career Options

 List of Best ITI Institutes in Delhi

-In order to mould educated and skilled people according to varied industrial demands, the Department of Training and Technical Education, Govt. of NCT of Delhi, is implementing numerous initiatives.
+In order to mold educated and skilled people according to varied industrial demands, the Department of Training and Technical Education, Govt. of NCT of Delhi implements numerous initiatives.
 The Craftsmen Training Scheme would provide technical and industrial skills training through Industrial Training Institutes located around Delhi.
 In total, there are 19 government ITI's with 11020 seats in 49 different trades associated with the National Council for Vocational Training (NCVT) and State Council for Vocational Training (SCVT).

 The following table gives details about the top best ITI's Institutes in Delhi-